melintea/melintea.github.io/_posts/2023-09-25-performance-move-construct-i.md

 Move-constructing small objects worsens performance.
 An object with more intrinsic data locality would exhibit better performance after moving; e.g. an object with bigger contigous data members that span multiple cache lines would be more suitable for moving.
 I still would not be sure moving would beat plain copy-construction, unless I see the mesurements.

-And this is an 4-CPU ARM Cortex A76 with a 512kb per-core L2 cache & 2Mb L3; 256 bytes cache line [^1]:
+And this is an 4-CPU ARM Cortex A76 with a 512kb per-core L2 cache & 2Mb L3; 256 bytes cache line (likely a Raspberry 5 documentation typo; my CPU checks report a 64 bytes line) [^1]:

     CPU Counter           min%    max%    mean%  median%  stddev
     ---------------       ------  ------  -----  -------  -----------